advocations/skype/Skype/AppSDK/SkypeForBusinessAppSDK.md

-# Skype for Business App SDK for embedding business-to-consumer communications
+# Embed Skype business-to-consumer communications in your mobile app

 ## Overview